IonelPopJara/purple-haze/README.md

 # Purple Haze
-Purple Haze is a program destined to visualize the historical air pollution
+Purple Haze is a program destined to visualize the current air pollution using bar charts

 pip install python-dotenv